rosneru/AmiDiff/README.md

 # README #

-Development of a graphical file compare / diff viewer for AmigaOS3.0+.
+A graphical file compare / diff viewer for AmigaOS3.0+.

 After cloning the needed submodules should be initialized: